Severe Weather Statement issued for St. Francois by NWS - NewsBreak

 Severe Weather Statement issued for St. Francois by NWS

-Effective: 2021-08-31 21:54:00 CDT Expires: 2021-08-31 22:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-08-31 21:31:00 CDT Expires: 2021-08-31 22:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: St. Francois A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1015 PM CDT FOR ST. FRANCOIS COUNTY At 953 PM CDT, a severe thunderstorm was located near Farmington, moving southeast at 30 mph.
+Target Area: St. Francois A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 945 PM CDT FOR SOUTHEASTERN WASHINGTON AND WEST CENTRAL ST. FRANCOIS COUNTIES At 927 PM CDT, a severe thunderstorm was located over Mineral Point, moving south at 25 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Farmington, Bonne Terre, Desloge, Bismarck, Leadwood, Park Hills, Iron Mountain Lake, Iron Mountain, Knob Lick, Leadington, Libertyville and Doe Run.
-This also includes St. Joe State Park and Missouri Mines Historic Site.
-TORNADO...POSSIBLE HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include Potosi, Leadwood, Irondale and Frankclay.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0